qlu-lab/PUMAS/README.md

 --se <SE column number> \ # optional (recommended to provide) --maf <MAF column number> \ # optional (recommended to provide)
 ```

+### Sample size requirement
-Here we outline the sample size requirement and priority for GWAS QC.
-Ideally GWAS sumstats contains per-SNP total sample size for linear regression association statistics and per-SNP case and control sample size for logistic regression association statistics.
-Therefore for linear and logistic summary statistics, users should provide one of the following sample size information with priority shown below:
+Sample size information can be often misspecified in reported GWAS summary statistics.
+Ideally GWAS sumstats contain per-SNP total sample size for linear regression association statistics and per-SNP case and control sample size for logistic regression association statistics.
+In practice, for linear and logistic summary statistics, users should provide one of the following sample size information respectively with priority shown below:
 * **Linear regression**: ```n.col``` > ```n.total```
-* **Logistic regression**: ```n.case.col; n.con.col``` > ```n.case; n.con```
+* **Logistic regression**: ```n.case.col; n.con.col``` > ```n.case; n.con```.
+If users provide ```n.case; n.con```, ```n.col``` is also recommened to provide.

+If the sumstats don't contain any per-SNP sample size information, this script will impute sample size and conduct QC based on imputed sample size.
+We follow sample size imputation introduced in [Prive et al. (2022)](https://www.cell.com/hgg-advances/fulltext/S2666-2477(22)00052-5).

 ## Using PUMAS
 ### Subsample training and tuning summary statistics